 3. Windows Logo+L. This shortcut allows you to instantly lock your Windows computer when you want to walk away from your station for a few moments.
 To unlock the computer, simply click anywhere on the screen (or press Ctrl+Alt+Delete) and enter your Windows PIN or password.

 4. Shift+Delete.
 When you use the Delete key to delete files, folders, and emails, they end up in your Recycle Bin, where they can still be accessed (until your Recycle Bin is emptied).
 You can bypass your Recycle Bin and permanently delete your selected files, folders, and emails by simultaneously pressing the Shift+Delete key combination.
 However, be warned, when using this feature, your files are permanently deleted and there is no way to retrieve those files, unless you use sophisticated third-party file-recovery tools.

-5. Windows+Plus key.
-Simultaneously pressing the Windows Logo and + key zooms in for a magnified view of your screen.
-Thereafter, pressing Windows Logo + minus key zooms you back out.
+5. Windows Logo+Plus key.
+Simultaneously pressing the Windows Logo and plus key zooms in for a magnified view of your screen.
+Thereafter, pressing Windows Logo and the minus key zooms you back out.

 6. Windows Logo+M. Pressing the Windows Logo+M keys instantly minimizes all current windows.
 Pressing the Windows+Shift+M key combination restores the minimized windows to their former positions.

 J. Carlton Collins, CPA, (email@example.com) is a technology consultant, a conference presenter, and a JofA contributing editor.

 Do you have technology questions for this column?
 Or, after reading an answer, do you have a better solution?
 Send them to firstname.lastname@example.org.
 We regret being unable to individually answer all submitted questions.